-Two pregnancies were terminated following second trimester exposure to methotrexate.
-An induced abortion terminated a fetus with major malformations following exposure in the second trimester to methotrexate, cyclophosphamide and 5-fluorouracil (Leyder et al. 2010); however, this fetus was also exposed to chemotherapy in the first trimester, including epirubicin, cyclophosphamide, and 5-fluorouracil, as well as radiation therapy.
-Malformations observed in this fetus included: skin syndactyly of 1st and 2nd fingers of both hands, shortened 2nd and 3rd fingers on both hands, and osseous syndactyly of 4th and 5th metatarsal bones on both feet as well as micrognathia (Leyder et al. 2010).
+Two pregnancies were terminated following second-trimester exposure to methotrexate.
+An induced abortion terminated a fetus with major malformations following exposure in the second trimester to methotrexate, cyclophosphamide, and 5-fluorouracil (Leyder et al. 2010); however, this fetus was also exposed to chemotherapy in the first trimester, including epirubicin, cyclophosphamide, and 5-fluorouracil, as well as radiation therapy.
+Malformations observed in this fetus included skin syndactyly of first and second fingers of both hands, shortened second and third fingers on both hands, and osseous syndactyly of fourth and fifth metatarsal bones on both feet, as well as micrognathia (Leyder et al. 2010).
 Finally, a normal fetus was reported for an induced abortion following exposure in the second trimester to methotrexate and cyclophosphamide (Armitage et al. 1977).

-Spontaneous fetal loss occurred in 6 pregnancies including 4 spontaneous abortions and 2 stillbirths.
-Spontaneous abortions were reported for 4 pregnancies following first trimester exposure and cotreatment with: cyclophosphamide and 5-fluorouracil (Zemlickis et al. 1992b, Ring et al. 2005b), 6mercaptopurine and vincristine (Bergstrom and Altman 1998), or epirubicin and vincristine (Giacalone et al. 1999); no examination of the fetus was reported.
+Spontaneous fetal loss occurred in 6 pregnancies, including 4 spontaneous abortions and 2 stillbirths.
+Spontaneous abortions were reported for 4 pregnancies following first-trimester exposure and cotreatment with the following: cyclophosphamide and 5-fluorouracil (Zemlickis et al. 1992b, Ring et al. 2005b), 6-mercaptopurine and vincristine (Bergstrom and Altman 1998), or epirubicin and vincristine (Giacalone et al. 1999); no examination of the fetus was reported.

-A normal fetus was reported for a stillbirth following first trimester exposure to methotrexate, cyclophosphamide and 5-fluorouracil (Peres et al. 2001).
-Finally, another stillbirth occurred following second trimester exposure to methotrexate and co-exposure to vincristine, asparaginase, daunorubicin, and cytarabine (Molkenboer et al. 2005); no examination of the fetus was reported.
+A normal fetus was reported for a stillbirth following first-trimester exposure to methotrexate, cyclophosphamide, and 5-fluorouracil (Peres et al. 2001).
+Finally, another stillbirth occurred following secondtrimester exposure to methotrexate and co-exposure to vincristine, asparaginase, daunorubicin, and cytarabine (Molkenboer et al. 2005); no examination of the fetus was reported.

 Major malformations were observed in 1 liveborn infant and 1 induced abortion following gestational exposure to methotrexate.
 One liveborn infant had microencephaly, hypertelorism, low-set ears, micrognathia, and a right palmar simian crease (Bawle et al. 1998); this infant was exposed from the first through third trimesters and co-exposed to 5-fluorouracil and radiation therapy in the second trimester.
-Thus, the apparent rate of major malformations following exposure to methotrexate in the first trimester was 4% (1/24 based on 23 liveborn infants and examination of the fetus of 1 stillbirth) (Table 57).
+Thus, the apparent rate of major malformations following exposure to methotrexate in the first trimester was 4% (1/24, based on 23 liveborn infants and examination of the fetus of 1 stillbirth) (Table 62).

-Table 57: Major malformations diagnosed at birth possiblyattributable to in utero exposure to methotrexate Trimester exposed Major malformations observed Apparent rate of (affected/total conceptuses ^a) Microencephaly, hypertelorism, low- During 1 st set ears, micrognathia, and a right palmar simian crease 4% (1/24) 2 nd and/or 3 rd only 0 0% (0/58) ^a Data based on liveborn infants as well as examination of the fetuses of induced abortions, spontaneous abortions and stillbirths therapy.
-Therefore, the malformations were most likely due to first trimester exposure to other cytotoxic chemotherapy agents.
-These malformations included: skin syndactyly of 1st and 2nd fingers of both hands, shortened 2nd and 3rd fingers on both hands, and osseous syndactyly of 4th and 5th metatarsal bones on both feet as well as micrognathia (Leyder et al. 2010).
-Thus, the apparent rate of major malformations following exposure to methotrexate in the second and/or third trimester was 0% (0/58 based on 56 liveborn infants and examination of the fetus of 2 induced abortions).
+Major malformations were observed in a fetus from an induced abortion following exposure to methotrexate in the second trimester with co-treatments of cyclophosphamide and 5-fluorouracil (Leyder et al. 2010).
+However, this fetus was also exposed to chemotherapy in the first trimester, including epirubicin, cyclophosphamide, and 5-fluorouracil, as well as radiation therapy.
+Therefore, the malformations were most likely due to first-trimester exposure to other cytotoxic chemotherapy agents.
+These malformations included skin syndactyly of first and second fingers of both hands, shortened second and third fingers on both hands, and osseous syndactyly of fourth and fifth metatarsal bones on both feet, as well as micrognathia (Leyder et al. 2010).
+Thus, the apparent rate of major malformations following exposure to methotrexate in the second and/or third trimester was 0% (0/58, based on 56 liveborn infants and examination of the fetus of 2 induced abortions).